Not to be semantically confused with :

 Robinetin (aka Robinethin) (a flavonoid and colourant contained in the bark which, with alum, can be used as a brownish-orange dye), but their toxicity is not known.

-The bark is highly combustible but is apt to release sparks.
+The bark is highly combustible but is apt to release sparks when burning.
 The Robinetin (and the other flavonols DiRobinetin and Taxifolin [aka 'Toxifolin'?]) within the bark, which comprise up to 6% of the dry weight, render the wood highly resistant to rotting.
 Compared with Quercetin, another flavonol (but one not found in False Acacia), Taxifolin has low toxicity.
 The wood is highly prized for its water and weather resistance and its durability, and for this reason is used to build ships hulls, the decking on ships and masts as well as for outdoor posts and roofing.
 The effectiveness of these inherent flavonols in preserving the wood has been shown to be just as efficacious as impregnation with PentaChloroPhenol or Chromated Copper Arsenate and much more environmentally friendly, containing neither organochlorides, chromium, copper or arsenic.

 The tree also contains the non-toxic